libui-rs/libui/README.md

 ## Compatibility

-`libui` was successfully tested on:
+`libui` 0.2.0 is edition 2018 suitable and was successfully tested on:
 * Windows 7 SP1
 * Windows 10 22H2
 * Debian 12 w/ GNOME 43 & GTK 3.24
 * macOS Big Sur 11.6

+`libui` 0.3.0 is edition 2021 suitable and was successfully tested on:

+* Debian 12 w/ GNOME 43 & GTK 3.24

 ## Prerequisits & Building